Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 What happens if a tenant damages a covered appliance?

 If a tenant damages a covered appliance through misuse or negligence, the home warranty company will deny the claim.
 In that case, you have several options: deduct repair costs from the security deposit, bill the tenant directly if the lease allows, or file a claim through your landlord insurance if the damage meets the policy threshold.
-Documenting appliance conditions with move-in/move-out inspections is essential to proving tenant-caused damage.
+Documenting appliance conditions with move-in and move-out inspections is essential to proving tenant-caused damage.

 Are home warranty premiums tax-deductible for rental properties?